 The parties agree that any across-the-board increase in the salary/wage rates or increases in the Graduate Financial Assistance rates negotiated by the parties shall not be offset by a decrease in monies from other sources in subsequent sessions in defining annual minimum funding levels for individual graduate students, all other things being equal.
-The parties agree that the monetary value of any increase in the Commented [A12]: The MoS says "the amount of any salary/wage rates negotiated by the parties shall represent an increase in the annual minimum funding levels for individual graduate students.
-This is not intended to guarantee previous levels of actual funding for individual graduate students year-over-vear.
+The parties agree that the monetary value of any increase in the salary/wage rates negotiated by the parties shall represent an increase in the annual minimum funding levels for individual graduate students.
+This is not intended to guarantee previous levels of actual funding for individual graduate students year-over-year.